haiwera-silk-cd/magento-devdocs/guides/v2.0/payments-integrations/bk-payments-integrations.md

 redirect_from: /guides/v1.0/payments-integrations/bk-payments-integrations.html
 ---

-This guide describes the Magento payment provider gateway: a mechanism that allows you to integrate your stores with payment service providers.
+This guide describes the Magento支付提供商网关: a mechanism that allows you to integrate your stores with payment service providers.
 As a result, you can create and handle transactions based on order details.

-The [Magento payment provider gateway overview]({{ page.baseurl }}/payments-integrations/payment-gateway/payment-gateway-intro.html) topic is the entry point of this guide.
+The [Magento支付提供商网关 overview]({{ page.baseurl }}/payments-integrations/payment-gateway/payment-gateway-intro.html) topic is the entry point of this guide.